 Canadian railway employees working in a Safety Critical Position operate or control the movement of trains.
 Physical and mental fitness is mandatory.
-Impaired performance due to a medical condition could result in a significant incident affecting the health and safety of employees, the public, property or the environment.
+Impaired performance due to a medical condition could result in a significant incident affecting the health and safety of employees, the public, property, or the environment.

-These medical fitness for duty guidelines provide an overview of various mental disorders utilizing the terminology contained in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) of the American Psychiatric Association.
-Diagnostic criteria for specific mental disorders are included in the DSM-5.
-In addition to diagnostic criteria, the DSM-5 also provides valuable information under the following sub-headings:
+These medical fitness for duty guidelines provide an overview of select mental health disorders utilizing the terminology contained in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision (DSM-5-TR) of the American Psychiatric Association.
+Diagnostic criteria for specific mental health disorders are included in the DSM-5-TR.1